The X1 Hyper X1 Racers are fast. Very fast.

 The Hyper PRO Racer is an affordable turn-key product that will provide a 'real' solution to the current class gap.
 Jon calls his concept "The Missing Link".

 Jon's first sketches feature design concepts such as the exo-skeleton space frame with the inside-out cockpit, swing-arm rear suspension, exposed mono-shocks front and rear, the longitudinal cockpit intrusion bars and the tube hugging body details - all features that will make it through to the final design.

 But Jon is a designer engineer, not an engineer fabricator.
 Unable to find an engineer fabricator that shares his vision and passion, Jon pins an artists impression of his Hyper PRO Racer to the wall of his study and puts the project on the back-burner.

 10 Years On

 “Why don’t we build this?”

-Only now, Dean was a race car design engineer and fabricator.
+Only now, Dean, with a very successful career as a Superkart designer and driver behind him, was a race car design engineer and fabricator.
 And he shared Jon’s vision and passion - to build the world’s first fast, safe, affordable AND sustainable racing car.

 ......
 They opened the workshop doors - and let the sun shine in.